chromium/chromium/extensions/docs/security_faq.md

 this would be considered a security bug.
 Please report any such bugs [here][new-security-bug].

+### I've found / written an extension that can make the browser unusable once installed (i.e. constantly reload pages, close every new window).
+Is this a security bug?

+No. Annoyance extensions like this are treated similarly to [Denial of Service issues][denial-of-service] rather than as security vulnerabilities.

 ### What is our stance on unpacked extensions?

 Attacks that involve loading an unpacked extension are _typically_ not security